aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

     np.float32(11.047098)

-The normalization is done as a two-step process.
-First, we compute the L2 norm of each vetor and store it in the `l2_norm` column:
+The normalization is done here as a two-step process.
+First, we compute the L2 norm of each vector and store it in the `l2_norm` column:

 ```python
 %%time